monasca/monasca-aggregator/README.md

 * Testable.
 Due to it's lightweight design and footprint, as well as ability to specify small windows sizes, it is very easy to test.
-For example, for testing purpose it is possible to aggregate with 10 second window sizes.
+For example, when testing it is possible to aggregate with 10 second window sizes.
 In addition, due to Go and the small set of dependencies, it is possible to run monasca-aggregation on a laptop without any additional runtime environment, other than Kafka.

 * Instrumented using the [Prometheus Go Client Library](https://github.com/prometheus/client_golang) and [logrus](https://github.com/sirupsen/logrus).